dataforgoodfr/13_democratiser_sobriete/stream3_visualization/README.md

 3.  **Share Calculations:** Several "share of total" metrics are calculated for each country and aggregate, per year.
 These include:
     *   `share_of_population`: Share of the world's annual population.
     *   `share_of_GDP_PPP`: Share of the world's annual GDP.
     *   `share_of_capacity`: This metric is used for the "Capacity" scenario.
-It is calculated to be **inversely proportional to GDP per capita** (`Population / GDP_per_capita`).
-This gives a larger share of the budget allocation to countries with lower economic capacity.
+It is calculated to be **inversely proportional to the square root of GDP per capita** (`Population / √(GDP_per_capita)`).
+This gives a larger share of the budget allocation to countries with lower economic capacity while reducing the extreme penalty for wealthy countries.

 ### B. Secondary Output: `planetary_boundary.csv`